kcsam-questions/tree-structure/README.md

 # Description

-- Given the tree-structure.yml file, build an algorithm that is able to product the same folder structure.
+- Given the tree-structure.yml file, build an algorithm that is able to produce the same folder structure.